 Walt Disney said, “It’s kind of fun to do the impossible.”
 What problems can you solve today that make it easier for your customer?
 What is keeping you continually moving forward, opening new doors, doing new things, creating new paths?
 The world is waiting for your idea.
 Go ahead and create it.

 Following are some thoughts to consider:

-Steve Jobs said, great execution is what you need.
-Specifically, the process in which you start trying to build your great product or service and, through persistent interation after iteration, learn how to actually make it great.
+Steve Jobs said great execution is what you need.
+Specifically, the process in which you start trying to build your great product or service and, through persistent iteration after iteration, learn how to actually make it great.
 That’s how you create great products, Jobs says.
 Not by having “great ideas.”
 By having a basic idea and then working your butt off through trial and error until the product finally evolves from okay to great.
-(Read excerpt of Jobs’ interview here)
+(Read an excerpt of Jobs’ interview here)